We hope you enjoy reading the MEANit blog with all the guides and tips. If you want our team to help with your web presence click here

 5. Conversational – Talk as if you are chatting with a friend, make it you and make it real.
 People who like you will like what you write, your style, personality and tone.
 No, not everyone will like it, but you do not need everyone.

-Create a Steering Document – Plan the work and work the plan!
+Create a steering document – Plan the work and work the plan!

 Develop a Content Marketing plan, get intentional about content, be a plotter rather than a hamster, have a plan to develop and publicise your content that is relevant, informative, entertaining and worth the read.
 Deliver it via the right channel, to the right target market, at the right time, in the right format, be it mobile, audio, video, charts or a combination.
 Have your buyer personas, work out why they might buy and create convincing content.
 Start with the end in mind.
 Ensure alignment throughout your organisation, so that the messaging is the same in all communications channels.
 Plan the delivery, use Hootsuite, be consistent.